Death in service and life insurance

 Importantly, your death does not need to occur at work or as the result of any work-based activity; you simply need to still be on the company’s pay roll when you pass away.

-Sometimes, death in service benefits will be linked to your company pension, and so you will only receive the associated pay-out if you are signed up to the pension scheme in question.
+Sometimes, death in service benefits will be linked to your company pension, and so you will only receive the associated payout if you are signed up to it.

-It is important to note here that often, death in service schemes will pay out into a discretionary trust.
+Usually, you will nominate a beneficiary who will receive the benefits.
+It is important to note here that, sometimes, death in service schemes will payout into a discretionary trust.
 This means that the company, rather than you, will decide to whom the money goes.
-This shouldn’t be an issue, but you should check with your company if this is the case if you have particular requirements regarding who exactly you want to receive a pay-out in the event of your death.
+This shouldn’t be an issue, but you should check with your company if this is the case if you have particular requirements regarding who exactly you want to receive a payout in the event of your death.